Struggling to find a compatible partner who’s ready to commit and make your relationship a priority?

 - Get my free guide on The 10 Biggest Dating Mistakes That Are Keeping You Single and How to Overcome Them.
 You’ll also get valuable articles from me about how to successfully navigate all the stages of dating and overcome dating challenges

-- Contact Melissa to inquire about 1:1 coaching where we’ll discuss what you can do right now to overcome your biggest relationship challenges
+- Book a free Anxious-to-Secure Breakthrough Consultation where we’ll discuss what you can do right now to overcome your biggest relationship challenges

 - Send a question to Ask Melissa! and I may answer your question on an upcoming blog post